CiprianFlorin-Ifrim/CiprianFlorin-Ifrim/README.md

 - 🌱 I’m currently learning to further my knowledge on **AI, from voice recognition, to image classification and Large Language Models.**

-- 🔭 I’m currently working on the v2 of my BEng dissertation, [an offline smartwatch.](https://github.com/CiprianFlorin-Ifrim/AURI_Smartwatch_Software) as well as a `smart plant pot with edge ai`.
+- 🔭 I’m currently working on the v2 of my BEng project, [an offline smartwatch](https://github.com/CiprianFlorin-Ifrim/AURI_Smartwatch_Software).
+As well as a `smart plant pot with edge ai`.

 - 💬 Ask me about **3D Modelling, Electronics, Robotics, Data Analytics or AI, especially at the edge on low-powered devices.**